 Mamaroneck home prices are not only among the most expensive in New York, but Mamaroneck real estate also consistently ranks among the most expensive in America.

-Mamaroneck is a decidedly white-collar village, with fully 85.48% of the workforce employed in white-collar jobs, well above the national average.
+Mamaroneck is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mamaroneck is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Mamaroneck who work in management occupations (15.37%), sales jobs (9.97%), and office and administrative support (9.91%).
+There are especially a lot of people living in Mamaroneck who work in management occupations (14.99%), sales jobs (10.18%), and office and administrative support (9.50%).

 Of important note, Mamaroneck is also a village of artists.
 Mamaroneck has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mamaroneck’s character.

 Also of interest is that Mamaroneck has more people living here who work in computers and math than 95% of the places in the US.

 Mamaroneck is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Mamaroneck, however, the average commute to work is quite long.
 On average, people spend 30.60 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
 In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.